paepckehh/airloctag/README.md

 # Overview

-AirLocTag is a privacy preserving location identifier hash algo, based on relative distances within the worldwide IATA airports grid, see api.go for details.
+AirLocTag is a privacy preserving location identifier hash algo, based on anamorph cells based on relative distances within the worldwide IATA airports grid, see api.go for details.